Insufflation (medicine): Anesthesia and critical care

 Insufflated gases and vapors are used to ventilate and oxygenate patients (oxygen, air, helium), and to induce, assist in or maintain general anaesthesia (nitrous oxide, xenon, volatile anesthetic agents).

-Positive airway pressure is a mode of mechanical or artificial ventilation based on insufflation.

 Nasal drug administration

 Nasal insufflation is the most common method of nasal administration.
 Other methods are nasal inhalation and nasal instillation.
 Drugs administered in this way can have a local effect or a systemic effect.
 The time of onset for systemic drugs delivered via nasal administration is generally only marginally slower than if given intravenously.